How To Grow, Harvest, And Cook With Marjoram

 Marjoram Origanum majorana, is a tender, versatile perennial in the mint family.
 It is hardy to zones 7-9.
 You can grow marjoram in your house for the winter in a sunny window.
 Grow it because it is attractive in the garden and provides a delicate flavor to enhance food.

 Do you know your hardiness zone?
 Here is how to find it quickly.
-I keep this interactive map on my Gardens Resource page on this site.

 William Shakespeare, who grew up in a country town on the edge of the Forest Of Arden, was familiar with flowers and herbs and made many references using them.
 Here is his description of a beauty.

 Chapter 12- How to See Shakespeare’s Home Town By Boat.
 If you have a yen to travel again and see Shakespear Country, here is a unique and entertaining way to do it!